Mountain America Credit Union Review: Members Get Rewarded

 Money Market Account

-Mountain America Credit Union’s money market account pays tiered interest ranging from 0.05% for any opening amount to 0.10% APY when you reach a $50,000 balance.
-The minimum opening balance is just $1 and there are no monthly maintenance fees.
+Mountain America Credit Union’s money market account earns tiered rates that are higher than regular savings account rates.
+The account has no minimum opening balance requirement, and there are no monthly maintenance fees.

 The money market account is convenient — you’ll have checks and a debit card so you can make withdrawals and pay bills.
-However, you’re limited to six transactions per month.
-If you need to write checks or withdraw more than six times per month, a checking account may be a better option.
+However, monthly transaction limitations apply.
+If you need to write checks or make withdrawals more than six times per month, a checking account may be a better option.

-Mountain America Credit Union offers a traditional certificate, a growth certificate, a youth certificate and a Christmas Club certificate with terms of six months to five years.
-Yields are currently 0.20% and 0.75% based on the CD length.
-Traditional and growth certificates have a $500 minimum account opening balance.
-The traditional certificate offers a rate bump — one increase in interest rate if it becomes available during the term.
-The growth certificate lets you add funds at any time during the term.
+Mountain America Credit Union offers a standard certificate, a growth certificate, a youth certificate and a Christmas Club certificate with terms of six months to five years.
+Yields for standard certificates are currently to APY based on the term length.

-The youth certificate is available to savers under age 28, and requires just a $5 minimum balance.
-Additional deposits of up to $10,000 per year are allowed.
-The Christmas Club certificate can also be opened with just $5 and funds can be added up to $10,000.
-It matures on November 1 and automatically converts to a secondary savings account.
+The youth certificate is available to savers under age 28.
+The Christmas Club certificate can also be opened with just $5, and funds can be added up to $10,000.
+It matures on Nov.
+1 and automatically converts to a secondary savings account.

 How To Open an Account